Sangkar: Synopsis

 The film presents Adam as an MMA fighter, raised by his stepfather Hassan after his mother Hajar died while his father was in prison.
 Adam was supposed to fight with James McSweeney, but McSweeney's arm was broken due to an accident.
 He was replaced by Johan.
 Azalea, (Johan’s sister) who works as the nurse, forces Reza (Johan’s little brother) to go home.

 During the tournament, Adam pokes Johan’s eye.
 Adam wins the tournament playing dirty tactics.
 Farid, who is the bookie debt collector, is not satisfied that Adam won.
 Adam tells Farid that he will pay him.
 Johan was supposed to be home after praying, but a massive fight with police involved Adam and Johan.
 Soon after, Johan is seriously injured by Adam, while Jai and his friends are arrested by police.

 Adam feels guilty that Johan was sent to the hospital.
 He rushes to see him, but is attacked by Bob (a friend of Johan) and Lea tells Bob to calm him down.
-She tells Adam to not to see Johan and force him to leave.
+She tells Adam not to see Johan and forces him to leave.
 After that, Adam works as a construction worker.
 He causes an incident.
 His boss Hassan tells Adam that he is going to cut his salary and humiliate his mother.
 Adam quits.

 Adam is followed by Reza to the mosque.
 Adam’s house gets trashed.
 He sees a cheque on his mother's picture with a note saying, ‘pay or die’.
 Adam wants Lea to keep the money, but she refuses.
 Adam goes to sees Johan, who calls the nurse and tells them to get Adam to leave.
 Later on, Adam was forced to throw away the alcohol and learns about repenting with his late mother.

 The next morning, Adam visits Johan again.
 Johan tells him he is giving the money to his family.
 Adam is chased by Farid’s henchmen.
 He fights them but is knocked out and falls off the roof.
 Adam gives RM1000 to Farid and RM1000 to him.
 He wants to fight in the underground with prizes RM2000.